 The City of Santa Rosa (City), as lead agency, prepared an Environmental Impact Report (EIR) for the Santa Rosa General Plan 2050 which includes the Community-wide Greenhouse Gas Reduction Strategy (GHG Reduction Strategy), along with the associated Specific Plan amendments, herein referred to together or separately as the "Project."
-In its entirety, the EIR consists of the October 2024 Draft EIR and the April 2025 Final EIR, including the Mitigation Monitoring and Reporting Program (State Clearinghouse No. 2023020166).
+In its entirety, the EIR consists of the October 2024 Draft EIR and the April 2025 Final EIR, including the Responses to Comments, Revisions to the Draft EIR and the Mitigation Monitoring and Reporting Program (State Clearinghouse No. 2023020166).

-This Statement of Overriding Considerations has been prepared in accordance with the California Environmental Quality Act (CEQA) (California Public Resources Code Sections 21000 et seq.) and its implementing guidelines (CEQA Guidelines) (California Code of Regulations Tit.
-14, Sections 15000 et seq.).
+This Statement of Overriding Considerations has been prepared in accordance with the California Environmental Quality Act (CEQA) (California Public Resources Code Sections 21000 et seq.) and its implementing guidelines (CEQA Guidelines) (California Code of Regulations Title 14, Sections 15000 et seq.).